ComeInRage/realistic-mouse-movement/README.md

 The answer: second (2) and last (5) lines.
 And yes, line numbers were drawn in Paint.
 Don't ask me why.

 > You could say, we already know all this, it’s better to tell why we need another library.
 There is already [Wind Mouse](https://ben.land/post/2021/04/25/windmouse-human-mouse-movement/) or [AntoinePassemiers's mouse](https://github.com/AntoinePassemiers/Realistic-Mouse).
 [SLAUC91's c++ mouse](https://github.com/SLAUC91/RealisticMouse) eventually.
-First of all, most of same libraries are written in another programming languages.
-Secondly, check ***Features*** chapter.
+First of all, most of same libraries are written in another programming languages. ~~Secondly, check ***Features*** chapter~~ I wanted - I did.

 ## Features